Slow down that moment. Look again.

 Slow it down, think back, feel it in your bones.
 Look again.

-The racing of your heart making your blood thump in your ears, fast pace echoed in the skipping of your breath.
+Notice the racing of your heart that makes your blood thump in your ears, fast pace echoed in the skipping of your breath.
 See the soul in his eyes, desperate, wanting, waiting.
 Watch as he leans closer to you, feel the world around you get duller until all that’s left is the two of you.
 His lips on yours,

 His lips on yours,